tpm2-software/tpm2-tools/man/tpm2_createak.1.md

 under the endorsement hierarchy.
 The context of the attestation key is specified via **-c**.

-If any password option is missing, assume NULL.

 The tool outputs to stdout a YAML representation of the loaded key's name, for example:
 ```
 loaded-key: